2026 Q&A

 Q. Can I bring my dog with me?

-A. If you bring your dog with you access to certain parts of the reserve will be restricted as dogs are not allowed from the Warren gate walking South, and dogs aren’t allowed in the catering area of the main marquee, or on Westmere Farm premium camping site.
+A. If you bring your dog, access to certain parts of the reserve will be restricted.
+Dogs are not allowed from the Warren gate walking south, in the catering area of the main marquee, or on the Westmere Farm premium camping site.

 Advert block graphic